We all want to make viral cat movies and do it really fast, right?

 No one learns to drive in five minutes, and no-one becomes a good movie maker fast either.
 Sit down with your smartphone (any type, any price bracket) and play.
 Take a video of your knee, learn to zoom in on a cat’s whiskers, point your smartphone outside, inside, upside down.
 Practice = confidence, even for a nervous newbie.

-OK fearless explorers.
+OK, fearless explorers.
 Take a breath before you go rushing off!
-Remember, none of us are Peter Jackson filming Lord of the Rings, but we can appreciate the gift of amazing technology to make our own wonderful cat movies.
+Remember, none of us is Peter Jackson filming Lord of the Rings, but we can appreciate the gift of amazing technology to make our own wonderful cat movies.
 We may be using what seems like ‘rocket science’ but confidence will inspire us all to face a fear and fly that rocket to the moon and back.

 Grab your very own copy of our 35+page ebook ‘Make Your Pet an Internet Movie Star’

 Packed with hints and tips for making movies